Correctional Services Diploma

 MacEwan.ca/Corrections

-The Correctional Services diploma prepares graduates to work in a variety of positions in corrections and criminal justice fields including community agencies, correctional institutions, residential settings, restorative justice and related human service careers.
-Graduates work with adults and youth in conflict with the law, or who are at risk of becoming involved in the criminal justice system.
-The program provides theoretical knowledge, skill development and practical experience for the entry-level corrections and criminal justice professional.
+The Correctional Services diploma prepares graduates to work in a variety of positions in corrections and criminal justice fields including community agencies, correctional institutions, residential settings, restorative justice, and related human service careers.
+Graduates work with adults and youth in conflict with the law or who are at risk of becoming involved in the criminal justice system.
+The program provides theoretical knowledge, skill development, and practical experience for the entry-level corrections and criminal justice professional.

-The Correctional Services program stresses the dual yet inseparable function of the criminal justice system: protection of the public and providing assistance to offenders to become law abiding citizens.
+The Correctional Services program stresses the dual yet inseparable function of the criminal justice system: protection of the public and providing assistance to offenders to become law-abiding citizens.
 Students acquire essential skills and knowledge about the criminal justice system as well as professional practice information and expertise.

-The second year concentrates on skill development such as counselling strategies, case management, risk/needs assessment, documentation and working with special offender populations.
-Field placement provides students with the practical, first-hand experience in the field of corrections and criminal justice with the expectation that students apply the knowledge and skills discussed in the classroom.
+The first year provides a number of foundation courses concentrating on self-awareness, criminological theory, and knowledge of the criminal justice system.
+The second year concentrates on skill development such as counselling strategies, case management, risk/needs assessment, documentation, and working with special offender populations.
+Field placement provides students with practical, first-hand experience in the field of corrections and criminal justice with the expectation that students apply the knowledge and skills discussed in the classroom.

 Career Potential